 The Roman Catholic Diocese of Fort Worth has more than 560,000 Catholics in 97 parishes and missions, 20 schools, and served by 123 priests, 110 deacons, 24 sisters, and 5 brothers.

 With a community this large, they needed a website that could disseminate news and event information quickly to not only their parishioners and the public, but also between parishes, schools, and clergy.
 They turned to liveSite to provide an single sign-on solution for their intricate internet, extranet, and intranet content management needs.
 With liveSite powerful access controls they were able to create calendars managed by each group, portals with classified ads so parishes and schools could swap unused equipment and resources, and private forums where clergy could discuss church business from their remote locations. liveSite took the place of their website platform, church and school finder mobile app, and their Microsoft SharePoint server, reducing their cost for these services by 95%.

 The main site was so successful, they migrated and launched 3 additional liveSites for other ministries they oversee, further leveraging their website platform, components, and training. liveSite also powers the equally impressive Roman Catholic Diocese of Dallas.

 The firm asked us to design a new responsive website for their business so that their clients would need nothing more than a mobile phone to engage and interact with the firm.
-We studied their competition and designed wireframes to differenciate and convey their mission, values, and services in a concise and easily digestable manner, which is very important since finding the right lawyer for your legal case can be an extremely stressful time.
-We developed a design and connected it to their call center so propective clients could click on any website page and talk directly with someone instantly.
+We studied their competition and designed wireframes to differentiate and convey their mission, values, and services in a concise and easily digestible manner, which is very important since finding the right lawyer for your legal case can be an extremely stressful time.
+We developed a design and connected it to their call center so prospective clients could click on any website page and talk directly with someone instantly.

 Analytics to track conversions from prospects to clients was set up months before the new design went live.
 Over the first 6 weeks after the new design was launched, the website's conversion rate jumped an amazing average of 45%.